 Shatavari is a best known herbal medicine for improving the strength of immune system.
 It boosts internal energy of cells and minimizes the risk of infectious diseases.
 As per studies, it is found to be very useful for the treatment of both physical and emotional health of person.
 Asparagus racemosus nourishes tissues of kidney, lungs and stomach and improves their working efficiency.
 This herb is used in many Ayurvedic medicines to cure various problems (Gautam et al., 2009; Pise, Rudra and Upadhyay, 2015).

-Conclusion

 Given its broad pharmacological potential, Asparagus racemosus represents a promising candidate for pharmaceutical development.
 However, comprehensive identification, documentation, conservation, and sustainable cultivation of this medicinal plant are essential to preserve traditional knowledge and ensure the availability of high-quality raw materials for future drug development (Negi et al., 2015; Semwal et al., 2019; Sharma et al., 2025).
 However, different types of assay methods can be used to identify additional biological activities of the plant for further use.

 Recent studies have demonstrated that Asparagus racemosus exhibits a broad spectrum of pharmacological activities, including immunomodulatory, antioxidant, anti-inflammatory, neuroprotective, and reproductive health-promoting effects.
 These findings support its potential for development into standardized phytopharmaceutical formulations (Meher, Singh and Meher, 2024).
 Future research should focus on advanced chromatographic profiling, molecular docking, and bioinformatics-guided drug discovery to identify and characterize novel bioactive constituents of Asparagus racemosus and elucidate their molecular mechanisms of action (Asiamah et al., 2023; Zhang et al., 2023; Queiroz, Guillarme and Wolfender, 2024).